Why Choose an Anthropology Major?

 Anthropology is unique, even among the social sciences: It explores what it means to be human in all its dimensions - cultural, linguistic, biological, and archaeological.
 When we study anthropology, we learn how we fit in the global tapestry of cultures, ethnicities, and histories - by learning about others, we come to understand ourselves more fully.

 The USF Anthropology B.A. offers a taste of all the major subfields, while stressing the applied importance of anthropology - its relevance to real world, current problems.
+The USF Anthropology B.A. offers a taste of all the major subfields, while stressing the applied importance of anthropology - its relevance to real world, current problems.
+We often offer opportunities for hands-on fieldwork, and our Honors Program provides an individualized research opportunity for high-achieving students.

 Where will my degree take me?